Mountain-Hydrology-Research-Group/Fluid_Flows/modules/module7.md

   * data (to examine in python): [Dye_data_GA050630c.csv](data/Dye_data_GA050630c.csv)

 ```
-## Lab Problem:  To be solved together in workshop
+## Homework 7:

+### Problem 1:  (note, we solved this together in lab class, but you need to turn in your write-up for homework)
 ![Bottom shear stress](data/BottomShearStress.png)
 Hints:  For 1a, use the full conservation of momentum expression derived in class, before we simplified using uniform flow.
 Remember that the friction slope, S<sub>f</sub> = h<sub>L</sub>/L  (head loss divided by the length).
 For 1b, use the expression you generated in 1a.